marti700/mirai-api/docs/doc.md

 ## /decisiontree/regression

 Trains a dicision tree model for regression.
-Since tree model can be hard to read as json a .dot files are downloaded instead as representation of the models
+Since tree model can be hard to read as json a .dot files are downloaded instead as a representation of the trained models.

-request example:
+**request example:**

-curl -F 'json=@path/to/instruction/file.json' -F 'train=@path/to/train/data.csv' -F 'target=@path/to/target/data.csv' http://localhost:9090/decisiontree/regression > aquielacosar.zip
+curl -F 'json=@path/to/instruction/file.json' -F 'train=@path/to/train/data.csv' -F 'target=@path/to/target/data.csv' <http://localhost:9090/decisiontree/regression> > models.zip

-curl -F 'json=@./parser/instruction/decisionTreeRegressor.json' -F 'train=@./reqhandler/benchmarkdata/x_train.csv' -F 'target=@./reqhandler/benchmarkdata/y_train.csv' http://localhost:9090/decisiontree/regression > aquielacosar.zip
+curl -F 'json=@./parser/instruction/decisionTreeRegressor.json' -F 'train=@./reqhandler/benchmarkdata/x_train.csv' -F 'target=@./reqhandler/benchmarkdata/y_train.csv' <http://localhost:9090/decisiontree/regression> > models.zip

+**response:**
+The response will be a zip file with a diagram of the model as a .dot file

 ## /decisiontree/classification

 Trains a dicision tree model for classification.
-Since tree model can be hard to read as json a zip of .dot files are downloaded instead as representation of the models
+Since tree model can be hard to read as json a zip of .dot files are downloaded instead as representation of the trained models.

-request example:
+**request example:**

-curl -F 'json=@path/to/instruction/file.json' -F 'train=@path/to/train/data.csv' -F 'target=@path/to/target/data.csv' http://localhost:9090/decisiontree/regression > aquielacosar.zip
+curl -F 'json=@path/to/instruction/file.json' -F 'train=@path/to/train/data.csv' -F 'target=@path/to/target/data.csv' <http://localhost:9090/decisiontree/regression> > models.zip

-curl -F 'json=@./parser/instruction/decisionTreeClassifier.json' -F 'train=@./reqhandler/benchmarkdata/x_train.csv' -F 'target=@./reqhandler/benchmarkdata/y_train.csv' http://localhost:9090/decisiontree/classification > aquielacosac.zip
+curl -F 'json=@./parser/instruction/decisionTreeClassifier.json' -F 'train=@./reqhandler/benchmarkdata/x_train.csv' -F 'target=@./reqhandler/benchmarkdata/y_train.csv' <http://localhost:9090/decisiontree/classification> > models.zip

+**response:**
+The response will be a zip file with a diagram of the model as a .dot file